 Put a layer of clay pellets about four inches deep in the bottom of the container.
 Firmly press a 6inch plant pot for each herb into the clay pellets.
 As you press more plant pots into the container the level of the pellets will rise.
 If they fill the plant pots, that is OK, although most unlikely.
 You will need a few inches of pellets at the bottom of each plant pot any way.

 Put the Seedlings in the Plant Pots

 After two weeks the seedlings will be big enough to move into the garden.
 Put the cubes for each herb into the same plant pot.
-A 6inch plant pot can probably hold 6 or 7 cubes comfortably.
+A 6inch plant pot can probably hold six or seven cubes comfortably.
 Fill any gaps between the cubes with clay pellets.

 Mix the Nutrient Solution